Comment on page

 The Merkle tree in the DeGate protocol records all the accounts’ permissions and asset information.
 New users are required to create a decentralized DeGate account in a permissionless way to write their wallet address and assets’ public key into the account node on the Merkle tree for binding.
 The on-chain assets that users deposit into the DeGate protocol will be credited to a corresponding account node on the Merkle tree for future operations such as trading and placing orders.

-Before starting trading on DeGate, users must first deposit assets into their DeGate account.
+Before starting trading on DeGate, users must first fund additions into their DeGate account.
 Following confirmation by the DeGate node of a user’s on-chain deposit transaction, the deposited amount will be credited to the user’s DeGate account balance, enabling an immediate use for operations such as placing orders.
-Simultaneously, the Operator will initiate an off-chain transaction for confirming the deposit, and ultimately roll it up to the on-chain smart contract to guarantee the consistency of on-chain and off-chain data.
+Simultaneously, the Operator will initiate an off-chain transaction for confirming the fund addition, and ultimately roll it up to the on-chain smart contract to guarantee the consistency of on-chain and off-chain data.

-Once a user initiates an off-chain request for withdrawal, the Operator will automatically and immediately process the request.
-It is important to note that all withdrawals on DeGate are conducted without manual review.
-Upon submission of the zkBlock containing the off-chain withdrawal transaction to the on-chain block, users will receive their withdrawn assets.
+Once a user initiates an off-chain request for send, the Operator will automatically and immediately process the request.
+It is important to note that all sends on DeGate are conducted without manual review.
+Upon submission of the zkBlock containing the off-chain send transaction to the on-chain block, users will receive their sends.
 In order to achieve 100% self-custody of assets, the DeGate protocol provides a forced withdrawal method, which allows users to retrieve their assets stored in the DeGate protocol without any impediments.
 Specifically, users can initiate a mandatory on-chain withdrawal request and force the Operator to process the request.
 If the Operator fails to process the request before a preset deadline, the entire DeGate protocol will cease operation, and enter the exodus mode.

 Once in the exodus mode, users can call the DeGate smart contract to retrieve their assets from the DeGate protocol.
 The DeGate smart contract will reject any new rollup of transactions, and all off-chain requests will not be processed.
 All DeGate accounts and assets will remain in the state of the most recent rollup prior to entering the exodus mode, and the DeGate smart contract will handle assets accordingly.
 To retrieve assets, users must parse all the Calldata data of the DeGate smart contract to create a Merkle tree, obtain the latest account and asset status, and retrieve assets from the DeGate smart contract with these data.
 Users may engage a third party to perform the parsing of the latest account and asset status.